wizardofki-mage/wizardofki-mage/README.md

 I'm currently learning C++ (computer science I) and assembly language courses.
 I took Java-based computer science I and II several years ago, and about a year of information systems (Web development and structured programming).
 I also took a digital circuits course several years ago.
-Fun Fact: I compiled a Linux from Scratch system.
+Fun Fact: I compiled a Linux from Scratch version 6.4 (except for a GUI) and Gentoo Linux.
 I have also compiled a custom Linux kernel a couple of times.
 I compiled my own Berkeley BOINC on Linux to get it to do GPU computing to contribute to scientific distributed computing projects such as PrimeGrid.
+I ran my own, personal Linux Samba file server at home for 11 years.
 I also compiled the open-source game LordsAWar on Linux.